puppetlabs/puppet-docs/source/pe/2.5/install_windows.markdown

     msiexec /qn /x [puppet.msi|product-code]

 Uninstalling will remove Puppet's program directory, the puppet agent service, and all related registry keys.
-It will leave the data directory intact, including any SSL keys. <!-- todo link those to explanations --> To completely remove Puppet from the system, the data directory can be manually deleted.
+It will leave the [data directory](#data-directory) intact, including any SSL keys.
+To completely remove Puppet from the system, the data directory can be manually deleted.

 Installation Details